Jeff Paul / Product Designer & Researcher

 Dynamic values

-We also recently updated the pattern that enables field mapping as part of our Editor redesign.
+I also recently updated the pattern that enables field mapping as part of our Editor redesign.
 A plus button appears on the right inside applicable fields that allows users to insert data values.
 These dynamic values display as clickable tokens between text in a field.
-We knew this interaction would be critical to include in our new designs.
+I knew this interaction would be critical to include in the new designs.

 With that in mind, I crafted a number of divergent explorations.
 I first imagined a large split-column modal, one that would allow users to see all their mapped values alongside the step and field in which they lived.
 Replicating the interface here felt a bit cumbersome.
 I then considered a more condensed view, which felt like the right direction, but lacked the context afforded by the first design.
 I also considered a number of entry points, including general and contextual options.